lhelwerd/WebGraph/README.txt

 The second format is a naive listing of pairs of edges: java -cp "*" it.unimi.dsi.webgraph.ArcListASCIIGraph -g BVGraph ../sets/uk-2002 ../sets/uk.edges

+One can also import a graph from these flat files, by swapping around the "ASCIIGraph" or "ArcListASCIIGraph" class with the "BVGraph" class.
+This requires that those files are sorted correctly and do not contain non-edge data such as comments.
+For example: java -cp "*" it.unimi.dsi.webgraph.BVGraph -g ArcListASCIIGraph ../sets/huge.txt.e ../sets/huge Here, one can again add specific compression flags to tune which compression and which settings to use.
+Note that this will almost always giv increased compression since it is no longer stored as ASCII text but as binary codes, skewing the comparison.

 The WebGraph framework also provides a speed test module, which has been adapted to use CPU time instead of wall-clock time.
 The speed test has two different modes in which it can operate.
 By default, the speed test performs